Oklahoma Sooners football: 47-game winning streak

-The Sooners went undefeated for the remainder of the 1953 season, culminating in an Orange Bowl victory over national champions Maryland, coached by Jim Tatum.
-They went 10–0 in 1954 and 11–0 in 1955, concluding the latter season with another Orange Bowl win over Tatum and Maryland.
-The Sooners won the national championship in 1955 and repeated the feat in 1956, when they went 10–0, including a 40–0 rout of Notre Dame that marked the 35th win in the streak.
+The Sooners went undefeated for the remainder of the 1953 season, culminating in an Orange Bowl victory over national champion Maryland, coached by Jim Tatum.
+OU went 10–0 in 1954 and 11–0 in 1955, concluding the latter season with another Orange Bowl win over Tatum's Terrapins.
+The Sooners won the national championship in 1955 and 1956, when they went 10–0, including a 40–0 rout of Notre Dame that marked the 35th win in the streak.
+From 1954 to 1956, Jimmy Harris made 25 starts at quarterback for the Sooners and never lost a game.
+Along with Chuck Ealey of Toledo, Harris is one of only two quarterbacks in FBS history to start at least 25 games without losing.

 At the start of the 1957 season, with the streak standing at 40 games, speculation arose that the team was not as good as it had been in previous years, having lost 18 lettermen from 1956.
 Wilkinson commented that "this year we'll have to work faster and organize better than ever before."
-The Sooners won their first seven games that year, but fell to Notre Dame on November 16, suffering their first defeat in more than three years.
+The Sooners won their first seven games that year, but fell to Notre Dame on November 16, suffering their first defeat in more than four years.

 The record of 47 consecutive wins has never been seriously threatened; since it ended, no FBS school has achieved a streak longer than 35 wins.
 During the streak, the Sooners outscored their opponents 1620–269 and recorded 23 shutouts.
 In addition to their back-to-back national championships during the streak, the Sooners won 14 straight conference titles from 1946 to 1959, one under Jim Tatum and 13 under Wilkinson.
-Oklahoma went undefeated in conference play from November 23, 1946, to October 31, 1959; their record was only blemished by two ties.
+Oklahoma went undefeated in conference play from November 23, 1946, to October 31, 1959, their record only blemished by two ties.

 Dominance and decline

 Wilkinson's best teams came during the first 11 years of his tenure.
-In that time, he recorded winning streaks of 31 and 47 games and went 114–10–3 for a .909 winning percentage.
+In that time, he recorded winning streaks of 31 and 47 games, respectively, and went 114–10–3 for a .909 winning percentage.
 After a pair of one-loss seasons in 1957 and 1958, the Sooners fell to 7–3 in 1959, then 3–6–1 in 1960.
-Oklahoma would finish that season unranked, the first time that they had done so under Wilkinson.
-They finished unranked in 1961 as well, and although they rebounded to secure a conference championship in 1962, the Sooners were unable to replicate the success of the previous decade.
+Oklahoma finished that season unranked, the first time that they had done so under Wilkinson.
+After an unranked finish in 1961, the Sooners rebounded to secure the Big 8 championship in 1962.
 Wilkinson retired from coaching after the 1963 season, finishing with a record of 145–29–4, 14 conference titles, and 123 straight games without being shut out.
 He was elected to the College Football Hall of Fame in 1969.